-The SaaS market is becoming increasingly crowded every year, in fact it has tripled in size the last 5 years, with the industry expecting to reach $171 billion by 2022.
+The SaaS market is becoming increasingly crowded every year, in fact, it has tripled in size in the last 5 years, with the industry expecting to reach $171 billion by 2022 - which means getting the customer journey right is crucial.

-To win the SaaS race in this day and age, it’s absolutely critical to align your solution with the requirements of today’s demanding customer to create a smooth customer experience.
+To win the SaaS race in this day and age, it’s absolutely critical to align your solution with the requirements of today’s demanding customer to create a smooth customer experience that drives retention.
 The best place to start is by gaining a thorough understanding of how your SaaS customers will act, what challenges they’re facing, and what their needs are.
 This is where customer journey mapping will come in handy.

-Think of it like a map that highlights every action and interaction your leads and customers have to take with your company to fulfill the customer lifecycle.
+Think of the SaaS customer journey as a map that highlights every action and interaction your leads and customers have to take with your company to fulfill the customer lifecycle.
 Similar to your stock standard customer journey, the SaaS version includes stages from awareness all the way through to advocacy.

 The awareness stage is the first stage in most customer journeys.
 This is where your customer has a problem, and starts to search for solutions, or they come across your product for the first time, perhaps through word of mouth or online reviews, and want to explore it further.